 - Students will select electives appropriate to their program of study in consultation with their program advisor.

-- Students who choose Plan B will write and defend an Independent Study paper for a total of six (6) credits.
-Students who choose this option must first take a comprehensive examination
+- Students who choose the Independent Study option will write and defend an Independent Study paper for a total of six (6) credits.
+NOTE: Students who choose this option must also take an oral comprehensive examination after the completion of all coursework requirements and before the final defense.

-Core Courses | 18 credits |
+Core Courses | 9 credits |

 Elective Courses | 18 credits |